halodong/aintboard/README.md

 # Migrations

-To create migrations you to have migrate-mongo installed globally
+To create migrations you have to have migrate-mongo installed globally

 To create a migration run `migrate-mongo create <file_name>`